tdwg/dwc/README.md

 │   └── term_versions.csv : GENERATED Darwin Core term versions, contains the complete history of the terms │
-├── .gitignore            : Files and directories to be ignored by git ├── LICENSE               : Repository license
+├── .gitignore            : Files and directories to be ignored by git ├── crowdin.yml           : Crowdin Git integration configuration ├── LICENSE               : Repository license
 └── README.md             : Description of this repository
 ```

+## Website translation

+The Darwin Core website is available in multiple languages, see the "文A" menu.
+Translations are managed within [Crowdin](https://crowdin.com/project/darwin-core), if you wish to contribute please go to the [Crowdin project](https://crowdin.com/project/darwin-core) and request to join, then email the Darwin Core Maintenance Group.

+Translations of term data (labels, definitions, examples, comments) are retrieved from the [rs.tdwg.org repository](https://github.com/tdwg/rs.tdwg.org), see [rs.tdwg.org/TRANSLATIONS.md](https://github.com/tdwg/rs.tdwg.org/blob/master/TRANSLATIONS.md) for details on that process.

+Translations of the rest of the Darwin Core website (guides, prose sections, navigation menu etc) is managed here.  [crowdin.yml](crowdin.yml) configures files required for translation, and as content is translated Crowdin will create pull requests.
+The only manual edits required are for building a new language (configured at the top of [build/build-termlist.py](build/build-termlist.py) and, once the translation is ready, adding it to the end of the [navigation menu](docs/_data/navigation.json).

+GitHub Actions are configured to rebuild the website automatically as translations are created/updated.

+Note that **edits to translations should only be made in Crowdin** to avoid conflicts.

 ## Contributors